The Las Vegas Commercial Real Estate Market

 Key Takeaways

-To date, Crexi has supported over $615 billion in property transactions and marketed more than $7 trillion in total property value.
-Crexi proudly serves Las Vegas, Summerlin, Henderson, Paradise, Enterprise, and Clark County as the region’s fastest-growing digital commercial real estate marketplace.
+Across the country, Crexi has supported more than $902 billion in closed transactions and $2.74 trillion in total property value to date.
+The platform serves CRE professionals throughout Las Vegas, Summerlin, Henderson, Paradise, Enterprise, and greater Clark County.

 Las Vegas Commercial Real Estate Market Overview